fernandopalafox/fernandopalafox.github.io/content/ai-resources.md

 ---
 title: Non-technical AI resources
 ---
-A list of resources for people interested in hearing what some discussions on AI safety.
+A list of resources for people interested in learning what some discussions on AI safety.
+The field moves fast, so this list may be outdated.

 - [For](#for)
 - [Against](#against)